django-query-profiler/django-query-profiler-sample-app/README.md

 ```

 ## Getting Started
-Execute the below commands in the project rootdir and then open browser to browse to localhost:8000/
+Execute the below commands in the project rootdir and then open the browser to navigate to localhost:8000/
 ```
 python3 manage.py migrate
 python3 manage.py runserver